syncliteio/SyncLite/DOCUMENTATION.md

 - **Default credentials:** The default Tomcat credentials are `synclite` / `synclite`.
 Change them in `bin/tomcat-users.xml` before any network-exposed deployment.
 - **Docker default credentials:** All Docker helper scripts use default usernames and passwords.
 Always change credentials and add TLS before production use.
-- **Staging storage credentials:** SFTP passwords, S3/MinIO access keys, and Kafka credentials appear in `synclite_logger.conf`.
+- **Staging storage credentials:** SFTP passwords, S3/MinIO access keys, and Kafka credentials appear in `synclite.conf`.
 Secure this file with appropriate file permissions and use secret management systems in production.
-- **Device encryption:** Set `device-encryption-key-file` in `synclite_logger.conf` (pointing to a pre-existing DER public key file) to encrypt log files before shipping.
+- **Device encryption:** Set `device-encryption-key-file` in `synclite.conf` (pointing to a pre-existing DER public key file) to encrypt log files before shipping.
 Register the corresponding private key in the Consolidator job configuration.
 The file must exist at startup — the logger does not auto-generate it.
 - **Network exposure:** SyncLite DB's HTTP server has no TLS built in — place it behind a reverse proxy with TLS in production.
 - **Authentication:** Always configure Bearer token or HMAC app-auth for SyncLite DB in any environment accessible over a network.